alberto56/dcycleblog/_posts/2018-10-27-local-https-docker-compose.md

 This article discusses how to use HTTPS for local development if you use Docker and Docker Compose to develop Drupal 7 or Drupal 8 (indeed any other platform as well) projects.
 We're assuming you already have a technique to deploy your code to production (either a build step, rsync, etc.).

-In this article we will use [the Drupal 8 site starterkit](https://github.com/dcycle/starterkit-drupal8site), a Docker Compose-based Drupal application that comes with everything you need to build a Drupal site with a few commands; we'll then discuss how HTTPS works.
+In this article we will use [the Drupal 8 site starterkit](https://github.com/dcycle/starterkit-drupal8site), a Docker Compose-based Drupal application that comes with everything you need to build a Drupal site with a few commands (including local HTTPS); we'll then discuss how HTTPS works.

 If you want to follow along, install and launch the latest version of Docker, make sure ports 80 and 443 are not used locally, and run these commands: